Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/log.md

 func void Log_SetTopicStatus(var string topicName, var int status) {};
 ```

 ## zParserExtender
-If you look at the log external selection, you may notice that there are only functions to create a log entry and set its status, but there are no functions to read the log status from the log (as discussed on [Inside Gothic](https://ataulien.github.io/Inside-Gothic/QuestLog/)).
-As a result of this the original scriptwriters had to define additional variable, that was tracking the log status on the side of the scripts, even though the value was already tracked in the engine, there was just no way to get it back to Daedalus.
+The log external function selection is missing functions to retrieve the status of a log entry.
+There are only functions to read the log status (as discussed on [Inside Gothic](https://ataulien.github.io/Inside-Gothic/QuestLog/)).
+As a result of this the original scriptwriters had to define additional variable to track the log status in the scripts, even though the value is being already tracked by the engine.
 zParserExtender fixes this by introducing new [log external functions](/extenders/zparserextender/log.md).